-Students in the Bachelor of Philosophy work with a faculty mentor to develop an individually tailored undergraduate major that enables them to pursue academic and artistic discovery unavailable through traditional majors and program concentrations.
-Each student completes a senior capstone project or thesis.
-Students should apply for admission before their junior year.
+Do you have a subject that you are interested in learning about that crosses more than one discipline?
+Students majoring in the Bachelor of Philosophy degree work with a faculty mentor to develop an individually tailored undergraduate major that enables students to pursue academic discovery unavailable through traditional majors and program concentrations.

-Faculty mentors assist students in planning their academic programs and in achieving their Bachelor of Philosophy goals.
-A student's written or oral presentations and courses, labs, fieldwork, theses, projects, and performances may provide some of the means through which mentors direct the learning path to document academic success.
+Faculty mentors assist students in planning their academic programs and in achieving their BPHIL goals.
+Students’ written or oral presentations and courses, labs, fieldwork, theses, projects, and performances, may provide some of the means through which mentors direct the learning path to document academic success.